 Heading high – then even higher – to a land of snowcapped summits with jagged, iron-red pinnacles.
 We are on a cable car whisking you over 3,842 metres (12,568 feet) to the top of the Aiguille du Midi, towering above almost every other surrounding mountain.
 The upper section of the ride spans almost a vertical mile above the tumbling ice of the Pelerins glacier and the rock face of the Aiguille itself – note the climbers making the ascent the hard way.
 In fact, this is Europe’s highest point without climbing yourself!

 Marvel at adjacent Mont Blanc, the surrounding French, Swiss, Italian Alps and, on a clear day, the Matterhorn, and Monte Rosa 80 kilometres distant.
-You can lunch at Europe’s highest restaurant, too, but there is one surprise left: ‘step into the void’ – a walk onto a clear glass floor hanging high above the rocks below!

 A change of style as we travel to Lake Geneva.
 First, we discover one of the ‘most beautiful villages in France’ – 14th-century Yvoire.
 Wonderfully picturesque, it is dominated by a turreted castle and onion-shaped church steeple, but also boasts a tangle of alleys lined with balconied houses billowing with wisteria displays.